furagu/easy-gd/README.md

 ```

 <a name="ptr" />
-### gd.Image.ptr(options)
+### gd.Image.ptr([options])
 Get a _Buffer_ with binary image data in given format.
 Throws on error.
 Options are not necessary for the images created with [gd.createFrom](#createFrom) or [gd.createFromPtr](#createFromPtr), otherwise at least _format_ option is required.

 __Arguments__

 * options – An object representing save() settings:
-    * format – A string with target file format, 'jpeg', 'png' or 'gif' in any letter case.
+    * format (optional) – A string with target file format, 'jpeg', 'png' or 'gif' in any letter case.
-    * jpegquality (JPEG format only) – A number from 0 to 100, controlling generated JPEG quality.
+    * jpegquality (optional, JPEG format only) – A number from 0 to 100, controlling generated JPEG quality.
-    * pnglevel (PNG fornat only) – A number from 0 to 9, controlling generated PNG compression level.
+    * pnglevel  (optional, PNG fornat only) – A number from 0 to 9, controlling generated PNG compression level.
-    * defaultFormat – same as _format_, but is used only if no _format_ option provided and the image.format is undefined.
+    * defaultFormat (optional) – same as _format_, but is used only if no _format_ option provided and the image.format is undefined.

 __Example__